 With the sun shining and the Easter bank holiday coming up, we thought it was time to get our fingers green!
-This lovely little display uses simple enamel ladles planted with pretty succulents to create a really charming result and is a perfect project no matter how big or small your garden is!
+This lovely little display uses simple enamel ladles planted with pretty succulents to create a really charming result no matter how big or small your garden is.
 Choose ladles with a large cup so that the roots of the plants will have enough room to grow and spread.
 Break off pieces from the larger succulents—these are generally quite tough plants and can take a bit of rough handling—and firm them into the potting mix well so they can take root and thrive.

 YOU WILL NEED

 Handful of gravel

 Left ladle: Moss (available from garden centers and florists)

 Middle ladle: Echeveria ‘Perle von Nürnberg,’ Sedum album (white stonecrop), S. burrito (burro’s tail), S. ✕ rubrotinctum (banana cactus), and Sempervivum ‘Ohio Burgundy’ (houseleek)

 Right ladle: Anacampseros telephiastrum, Crassula ovate (friendship tree), and Sedum spathulifolium ‘Cape Blanco’ (stonecrop)